BookOps-CAT/overdrive-reconcile/README.md

 The reconciliation script creates a designated directory where all reports are saved: `overdrive-reconcile/files/{library}/{YYYY-MM-DD}/`.

-The scripts generate the following reports:
+The scripts generate the following reports (actionable reports have the `FINAL` prefix in the filename):
 + `{library}-FINAL-available-resources.csv`
 + `{library}-FINAL-duplicate-reserveid-sierra.csv`
 + `{library}-FINAL-for-deletion-verified-resources.csv`